AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 - ✅ Install SASS
 - ✅ Crear git.ignore
 - ✅ Migrate to SASS, plus mixins and variables.
 Ignored css and css stylesheet backups.
 Updated the headers
+- ✅ Added animations in Index and Portfolio from Animista